Best MLB Hits Matchups — Sunday, June 28, 2026

 Hot bats and bounce-back spots

-Swinging hot bats: Jonathan Aranda (TB), Freddie Freeman (LAD), Xavier Edwards (MIA), Mauricio Dubón (ATL), Konnor Griffin (PIT), and Luis Arraez (SF).
-Cold but due to bounce back: Ben Rice (NYY), Samad Taylor (SD), Alec Burleson (STL), Matt Chapman (SF), and Paul Goldschmidt (NYY).
+Swinging hot bats: Jonathan Aranda (TB), Freddie Freeman (LAD), Mauricio Dubón (ATL), Xavier Edwards (MIA), Luis Arraez (SF), and Konnor Griffin (PIT).
+Cold but due to bounce back: Nate Eaton (BOS), Ben Rice (NYY), Samad Taylor (SD), Jazz Chisholm Jr. (NYY), and Matt Chapman (SF).

 How it played out

-2 of the top 10 hits matchups landed at least one hit.
+3 of the top 10 hits matchups landed at least one hit.
+Top play Nolan Schanuel finished with 1 hit.
 We post the result next to every projection so you can grade the board yourself — and so the model gets re-tuned against what actually happened.

 How to read these hits matchups